 There was a time when a business could survive on a cash-only basis, but lately–and especially since the pandemic–it seems that credit cards are the currency of the future.
 You can’t manage a small business without credit cards anymore, especially not if you’re going to sell anything online or over the phone.
-They’re a must, and knowing how to accept credit card payments is a vital part of almost any business.
+They’re a must, and knowing how to accept credit card payments for small businesses is vital.

 So you want to be able to take credit cards, but how do you go about it?
 Let’s take a look at how to accept credit cards as a business: what is a point of sale system?
 How does credit card processing work?
 And how do you take credit card payments?

 How Do Small Businesses Accept Credit Card Payments?

 The whole point of credit cards is to make it easier to shop for the cardholder.
 You don’t have to carry cash around.
 You don’t have to make change.
 You don’t have to write a check.
 You don’t have to worry if you have enough money in the bank–the credit card companies take care of all that for you.
 But what about for the business owner?
 Does the credit card make things easier for them?
 Well, yes, and no.